BurnedOliveTree/Olive/VISION.md

 Variables similarly will be kept in a map of variable names to variable objects.
 These objects will hold it's value, type, and a set of names of cells.

-That means that a variable will be deleted upon end of their scope, or, when they're a weak reference, upon the deletion of their value.

 Upon variable / function declaration, the name will be checked if it is already present in map keys.
+If it is, the declaration will be declared as an error to the user.

 Since there is no inheritance, a function `fun f(x: Number): Number`, given that in a call the `x` is an Int, will firstly be searched under "fIntNumber" and if that fails, than it will be searched under "fNumberNumber".